-- Only travel to Canada/Mexico/adjacent islands for less than 30 days and not travel elsewhere - Maintain and intend to resume your nonimmigrant status within the authorized period of admission - Carry your paper or print-out of electronic Form I-94 (please click on the link for instructions), your currently valid I-20 or DS-2019, and valid passport with expired visa - Not apply for a new visa during this trip - Not be from a country that is currently designated by U.S. as a State Sponsor of Terrorism - For more information, refer to the website of the U.S. Department of State: http://travel.state.gov/content/visas/english/general/automatic-revalidation.html following documentation to the immigration inspector: • Passport • Form I-20 • Supporting financial documentation.
+- Only travel to Canada/Mexico/adjacent islands for less than 30 days and not travel elsewhere - Maintain and intend to resume nonimmigrant status within the authorized period of admission - Carry your paper or print-out of electronic Form I-94 (please click on the link for instructions), your currently valid I-20 or DS-2019, and valid passport with expired visa - Not apply for a new visa during this trip - Not be from a country that is currently designated by U.S. as a State Sponsor of Terrorism - For more information, refer to website of the U.S. Department of State:\ https://travel.state.gov/content/travel/ en/us-visas/visa-informationresources/visa-expiration-date/autorevalidate.html in case the border officer is not familiar with the details of the rule.